-That looks fun' is what our characters are saying, but it's also what our audience should be feeling as they watch this film and then play the game.
-To give the line maximum impact we should use it sparingly, and when we do, have it delivered with different intonations, whether that is excitedly, enviously, or regretfully.
+'That looks fun' is what our characters are saying, but it's also what our audience should be feeling as they watch this film and then play the game.
+To give the line maximum impact we should use it sparingly, and when we do, have it delivered with different intonations - excitedly, enviously, or regretfully.